logto-io/logto/packages/connector-wechat-native/README.md

 ## Get started

-If you don't know the concept of the connector or haven't add this connector to your Sign-in experience yet, please see [Logto tutorial](https://docs.logto.io/docs/tutorials/get-started/enable-social-sign-in).
+If you don't know the concept of the connector or haven't added this connector to your Sign-in experience yet, please see [Logto tutorial](https://docs.logto.io/docs/tutorials/get-started/enable-social-sign-in).

 In native apps, you cannot use the web as a sign-in method of WeChat.
 Navigation to WeChat is required, and it also requires using their SDK.